News about Discovery+ launching in Canada, "What Happened, Brittany Murphy", "Shetland", and more.

 - Meanwhile, Discovery directly distributes the U.S. versions of TLC (originally The Learning Channel) and American Heroes Channel (AHC) in Canada as permitted foreign TV channels.
 They were permitted because, at least at the time they requested permission, no Canadian channel was in operation offering similar programming and no Canadian company wanted to operate a similar channel.
 The TV Everywhere sites/apps for these channels do not currently work with any Canadian TV providers, nor are they available separately via any standalone over-the-top packages.

-Is there any government rule that prevents Discovery+ from operating in Canada?
+Is there any government rule that delayed Discovery+ from operating in Canada?

 So, apart from whatever limits might be imposed by Discovery Inc.'s programming contracts with Canadian media companies, Discovery+ is free to offer its services here, the same as other American-based streaming services in Canada like Netflix or Amazon Prime Video.